spcmarine/PollenPals/README.md

 </h2>

 <p align="center">
 This is our final project at Makers bootcamp.
-Pollen Pals is a web application designed to connect people with plants, fostering a community of plant enthusiasts and promoting the joy of plant care.
-Whether you're a seasoned plant parent or a budding beginner, Pollen Pals is your one-stop shop for all things plant-related.</p>
+PollenPals is a web application designed to connect people with plants, fostering a community of plant enthusiasts and promoting the joy of plant care.
+Whether you're a seasoned plant parent or a budding beginner, PollenPals is your one-stop shop for all things plant-related.</p>
 <p>Features :</p>
 <ul>
     <li>Plant Encyclopedia: Explore a comprehensive database of plants, including their care requirements, characteristics, and interesting facts.</li>